 In 2015, the MCAT (Medical College Admission Test) began to include the social and behavioral sciences (Section 3 Psychological, Social, and Biological Foundations of Behavior).
 Sociological content constitutes thirty percent of Section 3.
 This material is organized under four Foundational Concepts with a range of subtopics known as “Content Categories.”
 The four Foundational Concepts are:

 - Foundational Concept 7: Biological, psychological, and sociocultural factors influence behavior and behavior change.

 - Foundational Concept 8: Psychological, sociocultural, and biological factors influence the way we think about ourselves and others, as well as how we interact with others.

 - Foundational Concept 9: Cultural and social differences influence well-being.

 - Foundational Concept 10: Social stratification and access to resources influence well-being.

 This guide links the four MCAT Foundational Concepts and Subtopics to appropriate text chapters.
-It is organized in a chapter-by-chapter manner.
+It is organized in a chapter by chapter manner.
 It first summarizes the main topics covered in each chapter, and then shows the relevant MCAT topics below the summary.
-Each chapter entry also contains resources that allow students to understand and explore specific topic areas in more detail.
-These resources include tutorials, graphics, fact sheets, news, and journal articles.
-Some of these resources fill in material that a chapter covers only briefly but that the MCAT includes in the content category area.
-Many of the resources make explicit connections to health.